hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 credentials.
 If you want to try out provisioning your VM instance before continuing, follow the instructions in the "Adding credentials" section below.

-## Connecting to a VPC network
+## Linking GCP resources

 Like this VM instance, nearly every GCP resource will have a `name` field.
-They are used as a short way to identify resources, and their name in the Cloud Console will be the one defined in the `name` field.
+They are used as a short way to identify resources, and a resource's display name in the Cloud Console will be the one defined in the `name` field.

 When linking resources in a Terraform config though, you'll primarily want to use a different field, the `self_link` of a resource.
 Like `name`, nearly every